Sakura In Düsseldorf Or Where To Find The Best Spots To See Cherry Blossom

 Düsseldorf itself has so much to offer besides these hot spots where you can see Cherry blossom, from (window) shopping at Königsallee, or a pub crawl through the old town, to discover the media harbor and have a walk alongside the river Rhine.
 But if you are around during that time anyway then go for it and explore all these beautiful places not only for the cherry trees but also for the other things you can do.

-Just to give you some ideas.
+To give you some ideas.
 In the Southern Park, you can also find a petting zoo (not only kids will love it), several cafés and beer gardens, and a labyrinth.
-And everywhere you can sit down, relax and have a picnic.
+And everywhere you can sit down, relax, and have a picnic.

 The Northern Park offers a Japanese Garden, an Aquazoo, many beautiful arranged flower beds.
-Also part of the park is huge green where people meet up for playing soccer, baseball, or cricket.
+Also, part of the park is a huge green where people meet up for playing soccer, baseball, or cricket.